-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Colorado law prohibits a mistake of age defense in prosecutions for child sex trafficking and CSEC.
+Colorado law prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Colo.
 Rev. Stat.
 Ann. § 18-3-504(c) (Human trafficking for sexual servitude - Human trafficking of a minor for sexual servitude),

-In any prosecution under this subsection (2),5 it is not a defense that:
+In any prosecution under this subsection (2),8 it is not a defense that:

-- - (III) The defendant did not know the minor's age or reasonably believed the minor to be eighteen years of age or older; or - (IV) The minor or another person represented the minor to be eighteen years of age or older.
+- (III) The defendant did not know the minor's age or reasonably believed the minor to be eighteen years of age or older; or - (IV) The minor or another person represented the minor to be eighteen years of age or older.